NVrace/ping360_sonar/README.md

  - C++ version: `ros2 run ping360_sonar ping360_node`
  - Python: `ros2 run ping360_sonar ping360.py`

+The package can emulates a sonar for testing when node can't find sonar, this may useful when early test.
+To disable it, see fallback_emulated in [Parameters](#parameters)

+## Launch Files

+The package provides launch files for ease of use and configuration.

+ - C++ version: `ros2 launch ping360_sonar ping360_bringup.launch`
+ - Python: `ros2 launch ping360_sonar ping360_bringup_py.launch`

  While continuously rotating the sonar in a set field of view (defined by the min and max angle parameters in gradians), it may publishes three types of messages:
 - The raw response data (the echo intensities for a given angle & range)
 - A LaserScan msg with ranges detected using a certain intensity threshold: